 As a matter of fact, most Americans, and especially millennials, continue to buy different potted house plants till they at least have an impressive collection of seven to ten indoor planters.

-While some people love decorating the empty corners of their house with tall bamboo or palm indoor plants, others prefer collecting smaller green succulents to decorate their dinner table, bathroom, or desks.
+While some people love decorating the empty corners of their houses with tall bamboo or palm indoor plants, others prefer collecting smaller green succulents to decorate their dinner tables, bathroom, or desks.